justinsisley/mercenary/README.md

 Both the client and server utilize [LinkedIn's fork of Dust.js](http://linkedin.github.io/dustjs/) for template rendering.

-The entire stack is test-ready, using [Mocha](http://visionmedia.github.io/mocha/) with [Chai](http://chaijs.com/), with test runners in both the command line and the browser.
+The entire stack is test-ready, using [Mocha](http://visionmedia.github.io/mocha/) and [Chai](http://chaijs.com/), with test runners in both the command line and the browser.

+This project uses a directory structure that is meant to keep the application organized and manageable.
+Starting from the root directory, the four primary directories are `client`, `server`, `test`, and `utils`. `client`, `server`, and `test` should be fairly self-explanatory, but `utils` may need some explaining.
+The `utils` directory is where you can keep things such as custom Grunt tasks and deploy scripts.
+Another way to look at the `utils` directory is this: if it doesn't make sense to put something into the `client`, `server`, or `test` directory, but your application needs it, it probably belongs in `utils`.

 ### Setting up your development environment on OS X
 - [Install Homebrew](http://mxcl.github.io/homebrew/)